 “What, the bruise?
 I more than deserved it.”

-Leandros closed his eyes.
+Leandros looked away.
 “Don’t do that.
 You didn’t deserve anything.
 I’m still angry with you, of course, but I shouldn’t have done that,” he said softly.
 He knew too well how the people closest to Roman were always hurting him.

 “Oh,” Roman said, staring at Leandros with wide eyes.

 Roman’s hand ghosted over the bruise.
-“It doesn’t feel like it.
+“I think that’s just me.
 How are your stitches?”